^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Congenital bullous epidermolysis (hereditary pemphigus) is a large group of noninflammatory skin diseases characterized by a tendency of the skin and mucous membranes to develop blisters, mainly in places of minor mechanical trauma (friction, pressure, solid food intake).
+Congenital bullous epidermolysis (hereditary pemphigus) is a large group of non-inflammatory skin diseases characterized by a tendency of the skin and mucous membranes to develop blisters, mainly at the sites of minor mechanical trauma (friction, pressure, ingestion of solid food).
 This disease was first described by Hutchinson in 1875.
 Hallopean in 1896 identified two forms of the disease: simple and dystrophic.
-Currently, three forms of the disease are clinically identified: simple bullous epidermolysis (autosomal dominant), border bullous epidermolysis (recurrent), and dystrophic bullous epidermolysis (autosomal recessive).
+Currently, three forms of the disease are clinically distinguished: simple bullous epidermolysis (autosomal dominant), borderline bullous epidermolysis (recessive) and dystrophic bullous epidermolysis (autosomal recessive).

 Causes and pathogenesis of congenital bullous epidermolysis (hereditary pemphigus).
-With simple bullous epidermolysis, bubbles form at the level of the keratinocytes of the basal layer, as keratinocyte lysis occurs as a result of activation of cytolytic enzymes under the influence of trauma.
-A mutation of genes encoding the expression of keratin 5 (12 q 11-13) and 14 (17q 12-q21) has been established.
+In simple bullous epidermolysis, blisters are formed at the level of keratinocytes of the basal layer, since lysis of keratinocytes occurs as a result of activation of cytolytic enzymes under the influence of trauma.
+A mutation of the genes encoding the expression of keratins 5 (12 q 11-13) and 14 (17q 12-q21) has been established.

-When border forms of the disease, blistering occurs in the region of the light plate of the basal membrane as a result of hypoplasia or lack of hemidesmus.
-A mutation is possible in one of the three genes (LAMC 2, lq51, LAMB 3, lq32, LAMA 3, 18a 11, 2) encoding complement proteins of the fixing fibrils of lalimin 5.
+In borderline forms of the disease, blisters form in the lamina lucidum zone of the basement membrane as a result of hypoplasia or absence of hemidesmasoms.
+A mutation is possible in one of three genes (LAMC 2, lq51; LAMB 3, lq32, LAMA 3, 18a 11, 2) encoding complements of the protein of anchoring fibrils lalimin 5.

-In dystrophic forms, blisters are formed between the basal membrane and the dermis due to the lack or weak development of fibrils and, possibly, due to the lysis of the main substance and the fibers of the dermis.
-With these forms, mutations in the gene of type VII collagen (chromosome 3 r 21) have been determined.
+In dystrophic forms, blisters form between the basement membrane and the dermis due to the absence or poor development of fibrils and, possibly, due to lysis of the ground substance and fibers of the dermis.
+In these forms, mutations have been identified in the gene for type VII collagen (chromosome 3 p 21).

-In the pathogenesis of bullous epidermolysis lies the inherent deficiency of synergism of tissue enzymes and inhibitors.
+The pathogenesis of epidermolysis bullosa is based on a congenital deficiency of synergism of tissue enzymes and inhibitors.

 Symptoms of congenital bullous epidermolysis (hereditary pemphigus).
-Simple, or benign, bullous epidermolysis begins with birth or in the first days of life.
-The disease is characterized by the appearance of blisters on the places of mechanical trauma - elbows, knees, brushes, feet, waist.
-But rashes may appear on other areas of the skin.
-Bubbles have different sizes, transparent, rarely - hemorrhagic contents.
-Erosions formed after the opening of the blisters quickly epithelize, leaving no traces.
-Mucous membranes are very rarely affected.
-In the pathological process, nail plates are usually not involved.
-Some dermatologists distinguish the herpetiform and summer (adult) types of simple bullous epidermolysis.
-In the herpetiform type, the blisters are arranged in groups, nail dystrophy, palmar-plantar keratoderma can be observed.
-The summer type is found in adults, the blisters appear in the summer, mainly on the feet.
-The keratodermia of the soles and the hyperhidrosis of the palms and soles are observed.
+Simple, or benign, bullous epidermolysis begins at birth or in the first days of life.
+The disease is characterized by the appearance of blisters at the sites of mechanical trauma - elbows, knees, hands, feet, lower back.
+But rashes can also appear on other areas of the skin.
+Blisters are of different sizes, transparent, rarely - hemorrhagic contents.
+Erosions formed after opening of blisters quickly epithelialize, leaving no traces.
+Mucous membranes are affected very rarely.
+Nail plates are usually not involved in the pathological process.
+Some dermatologists distinguish herpetiform and summer (adult) types of simple bullous epidermolysis.
+With the herpetiform type, blisters are located in groups, dystrophy of nails, palmoplantar keratoderma can be observed.
+The summer type occurs in adults, blisters appear in the summer, mainly on the legs.
+Keratoderma of the soles and hyperhidrosis of the palms and soles are observed.
 The general condition of patients does not suffer.

 Dystrophic bullous epidermolysis exists from birth or begins in childhood, the disease lasts for many years.
-The dystrophic form occurs more often than the simple one, occurs in the form of bullous epidermolysis of Kokkein-Turen, the white-papilloid variant of Pazini, etc. Bubbles appear on the limbs, trunk, but more often in places undergoing pressure, mucous membranes, mainly the oral cavity.
-This form is characterized by the healing of blisters with the formation of scars, hyperpigmented atrophic sites, milium-like epidermal cysts.
-Nikolsky's symptom is positive, but it is difficult to call.
-Sometimes there is ulcerous decay, vegetation, warty hyperkeratosis.
-The development of mutation is described.
-Often the mucous membranes of the mouth, larynx, esophagus are involved in the process, which leads to dysphagia, hoarseness of the voice.
-Leukoplakias can remain on the site of the healed blisters.
-There are onychodystrophy up to aponchia, dystrophy of teeth, hair, lag in physical development.
+The dystrophic form is more common than the simple one, it occurs as bullous epidermolysis of Cockayne-Touraine, white papuloid variant of Pasini, etc. Blisters appear on the extremities, trunk, but more often in places subject to pressure, mucous membranes, mainly the oral cavity.
+This form is characterized by healing of blisters with the formation of scars, hyperpigmented atrophic areas, milium-like epidermal cysts.
+Nikolsky's symptom is positive, but is difficult to evoke.
+Ulcerative decay, vegetation, warty hyperkeratoses are sometimes observed.
+The development of mutulation has been described.
+The mucous membranes of the mouth, larynx, esophagus are often involved in the process, which leads to dysphagia, hoarseness.
+Leukoplakia may remain at the site of healed blisters.
+Onychodystrophy up to aponychia, dystrophy of teeth and hair, and delayed physical development are observed.

-Among the borderline form of bullous epidermolysis, lethal bullous congenital epidermolysis (epidermolysis bullosa hereditaria letalis Herlitz) is the most severe form characterized by an innate tendency to blistering.
-Bubbles with serous or hemorrhagic contents appear in the first days of life.
-There are extensive erosions, and sometimes deeper skin defects.
-After healing of erosion, atrophy or scars remain.
-Hypo- or hyperpigmentation spots and miliary cysts.
-With the formation of blisters on the mucous membranes of the mouth, pharynx, larynx, soreness, difficulty swallowing, hoarse voice are noted.
-Cicatricial healing leads to the development of microstoma, limiting the mobility of the tongue, strictures and obstruction of the esophagus.
-The symptom of Nikolsky is usually positive.
-Recurrence of the disease with the formation of blisters on the skin of the hands, feet, in the region of the knee, elbow, wrist joints leads to the formation of contractures, fusion of fingers.
-Nail plates can be thickened, thinned, exposed to onycholysis or torn.
-Dental caries, lag in physical development, anemia, etc. Are noted.
+Among the borderline forms of bullous epidermolysis, lethal congenital bullous epidermolysis (epidermolysis bullosa hereditaria letalis Herlitz) is the most severe form, characterized by a congenital tendency to form blisters.
+Blisters with serous or hemorrhagic contents appear in the first days of life.
+Extensive erosions and sometimes deeper skin defects are formed.
+After the erosion heals, atrophy or scars remain.
+Hypo- or hyperpigmented spots and miliary cysts.
+With the formation of blisters on the mucous membranes of the oral cavity, pharynx, larynx, pain, difficulty swallowing, hoarse voice are noted.
+Cicatricial healing leads to the development of microstoma, limited mobility of the tongue, strictures and obstruction of the esophagus.
+Nikolsky's symptom is usually positive.
+Recurrence of the disease with the formation of blisters on the skin of the hands, feet, in the area of the knee, elbow, wrist joints leads to the formation of contractures, fusion of the fingers.
+The nail plates can be thickened, thinned, subject to onycholysis or rejected.
+Dental caries, delayed physical development, anemia, etc. are noted.

-The disease occurs either during childbirth or in early childhood with a bubble eruption, erosion on the distal parts of the limbs.
-Characteristic of the presence of papules and nodes of purple, located linearly mainly on the lower legs, forearms, sometimes on the trunk.
-In adults, lesions are represented by lichenic plaques.
+The disease occurs either during childbirth or in early childhood with vesicular rashes, erosions on the distal parts of the extremities.
+The presence of purple papules and nodes, located linearly mainly on the shins, forearms, and sometimes on the trunk, is characteristic.
+In adults, the lesions are represented by lichenified plaques.

 The prognosis depends on the form of dermatosis.
-With simple bullous epidermolysis, there is a favorable outcome, and with dystrophic and borderline forms - unfavorable, up to a lethal outcome.
-With dystrophic and borderline forms, patients die from various diseases (septic processes, pneumonia, tuberculosis, carcinoma, nephritis, cachexia, amyloidosis, etc.).
-On the surface of long-existing foci can develop skin cancer.
+In simple bullous epidermolysis, a favorable outcome is noted, and in dystrophic and borderline forms - an unfavorable outcome, up to a lethal outcome.
+In dystrophic and borderline forms, patients die from various diseases (septic processes, pneumonia, tuberculosis, carcinoma, nephritis, cachexia, amyloidosis, etc.).
+Skin cancer can develop on the surface of long-existing lesions.

 Histopathology.
-With a simple epidermolysis intraepidermal blisters are found, but at the same time the elasticity is not disturbed.
-In the dystrophic and borderline forms of epidermolysis, the bladder has subepidermalium, the elastic is destroyed.
-In the dermis, single eosinophils, fibrous changes and miliary cysts, bundles of connective tissue fibers can be observed, in the region of which elastic fibers disappear.
+In simple epidermolysis, intraepidermal blisters are found, but the elastic is not damaged.
+In dystrophic and borderline forms of epidermolysis, blisters are located subepidermally, the elastic is destroyed.
+In the dermis, single eosinophils, fibrous changes and miliary cysts, bundles of connective tissue fibers, in the area of which elastic fibers disappear, can be observed.

-Differential diagnosis should be performed with vesicidal diseases observed during the newborn period: neonatal pemphigus, syphilitic pemphigus, hydroa vacciniformia, with an early phase of pigment incontinence, dermatophagia, toxic exanthems.
+Differential diagnosis should be made with blistering diseases observed in the neonatal period: neonatal pemphigus, syphilitic pemphigus, hydroa vacciniformia, with early phase of pigment incontinence, cutaneous gurphyria, toxic exanthema.

 Treatment of congenital bullous epidermolysis (hereditary pemphigus).
-It is necessary to avoid injuries, overheating, as they can have a provocative effect.
-Assign fortifying treatment (vitamins, iron preparations, calcium, apilac, carnitine chloride, anabolic hormones, solcoseryl, etc.), recommend a protein-rich diet.
+It is necessary to avoid injuries and overheating, as they can have a provoking effect.
+General strengthening treatment is prescribed (vitamins, iron preparations, calcium, apilak, carnitine chloride, anabolic hormones, solcoseryl, etc.), a protein-rich diet is recommended.

-In the dystrophic variant, high doses of glucocorticosteroids are administered internally in combination with antibiotics and external antibacterial agents.
-Phenytoin or diphenin has been shown to exert a retarding effect on collagenosis, Aevit, zinc oxide, retinol palmitate, or neotigazone (0.3-0.5 mg / kg).
-External apply disinfectant, antibacterial, corticosteroid agents, etc.
+In the dystrophic variant, high doses of glucocorticosteroids are prescribed orally in combination with antibiotics and external antibacterial agents.
+Phenytoin or diphenin, which have an inhibitory effect on collagenosis, aevit, zinc oxide, retinol palmitate or neotigazone (0.3-0.5 mg/kg), are indicated.
+Disinfectants, antibacterial, corticosteroid agents, etc. are used externally.

 What's bothering you?